Amateur Radio Club

 Contributions to the Repeater Maintenance Fund may be made by mailing a check to the above address and note that it is for the repeater fund.
 Any financial help would be most appreciated.
 Remember that this repeater becomes an emergency communication repeater for all of Polk County, Upper Spartanburg and Greenville SC Counties during bad weather.

 We provide communications for a number of events in the Polk County and upper Greenville / Spartanburg SC areas.
 This includes Bicycle, Horse, and Running Events as well as providing emergency communications in time of disaster for this entire area including parts of Rutherford County and upstate South Carolina.
-We have our own local repeater which is open for any licensed HAM radio operator to use at anytime.

 Below is a link to a listing of scanner frequencies for Polk County.
 Suggest that you print it out and remember that it will be about 6 pages long.
 If you have additional frequency's to add then please email full information to us.

-About The Thermal Belt Amateur Radio Club
+History of the Thermal Belt Amateur Radio Club

 The Thermal Belt Amateur Radio Club has been